a-schaefers/grubbe-mkconfig/readme.md

 beadm create 00main && beadm activate 00main

 This will autostart 00main and is necessary because "savedefault" is not supported by GRUB for ZFS.
-This will also keep your ZFS environment nice and consistent.
+This will also keep the ZFS environment nice and consistent.

 ### Setup instructions:
 Read the script for details.